Approximation theorems throughout Reverse Mathematics: Equivalences involving new Big systems

 In this section, we establish equivalences between approximation theorems involving Bernstein polynomials and the uncountability of the reals.
 Our results also improve the base theory used in \cite{samBIG}.

 First of all, we will study the uncountability of the reals embodied by the following principle, motivated by the observations in Section \ref{couse}.
-As discussed in Section~\ref{mintro}, $\Z_{2}^{\omega}+\QFAC^{0,1}$ does not prove $\NIN_{\alt}$, and the same for the equivalent approximation theorems in Theorem \ref{tomma}. \begin{princ}[$\NIN_{\alt}$] The unit interval is not height-countable. \end{princ} This principle was first introduced in \cite{samBIG} where \emph{many} equivalences are established, mainly for basic properties of regulated functions and related classes.
+As discussed in Section~\ref{mintro}, $\Z_{2}^{\omega}+\QFAC^{0,1}$ does not\footnote{Note that an injection is a special kind of height function, i.e.\ $\NIN_{\alt}$ implies that there is no injection from $[0,1]$ to $\N$.} prove $\NIN_{\alt}$, and the same for the equivalent approximation theorems in Theorem \ref{tomma}. \begin{princ}[$\NIN_{\alt}$] The unit interval is not height-countable. \end{princ} This principle was first introduced in \cite{samBIG} where \emph{many} equivalences are established, mainly for basic properties of regulated functions and related classes.